St. Mary of the Visitation Parish

 London and was ordained a priest for the Diocese of Hamilton in 1997.
 He has served

 as Associate Pastor in various

-parishes throughout our Diocese and was a Member and Secretary of the Diocesan Council of
+parishes throughout our Diocese and also as Secretary of the Diocesan Council of

 to Home" which is used by the Small

-Groups of our parish and publishes a weekly blog called "Padre's
+Groups of our parish and a blog called "Padre's

 large part of Father Freitas' ministry has been dedicated to working with youth

 and young adults.
 He was a member of the Board of Directors of the Catholic